 1. Alarm System

-The alarm system is the first line of defense against when considering commercial property fire protection as it alerts anyone who is in the building of the fire.
+Having a proper fire alarm system inspection is the first line of defense against when considering commercial property fire protection as it alerts anyone who is in the building of the fire.
 It is very important that the alarm system has been maintained and inspected annually.
 There should also be a protocol in place for when the alarm system does go off.

 2. Fire Alarm Monitoring